Tijuana (TIJ) Airport

 VIP room Tijuana on the upper level of the main terminal; and

 Aeromexico Salon Premier in Concourse A, ground level.

 Parking Options at Tijuana International Airport: The Parking Lot at Tijuana International is within walking distance of the passenger terminal; parking rates are to be paid in Mexican currency or by credit card at the automated cash registers.

-2. The new Customs station at Otay Mesa is expected to be completed by late 2014, lowering waiting times considerably, and may also boost cross-border tourism.
+2. The new Customs station at Otay Mesa should now be completed, lowering waiting times considerably, and may also boost cross-border tourism.